giacman/mosaico/backend/PHASE2_SETUP.md

 This guide covers the setup for the Phase 2 Mosaico platform with database and authentication.

+**⚠️ COLLABORATION MODEL:** This backend supports **team collaboration**.
+All authenticated users can see and edit all projects.
+Activity logging tracks who did what.
+See `../COLLABORATION_MODEL.md` for details.

 ## Prerequisites

 - PostgreSQL database (local or Cloud SQL)